Kalemie

-Kalemie, formerly Albertville or Albertstad, is a town on the western shore of Lake Tanganyika in the Democratic Republic of the Congo.
-The town is next to the outflow of the Lukuga River from Lake Tanganyika to the Lualaba River.
+Kalemie, formerly Albertville or Albertstad, is a city on the western shore of Lake Tanganyika in the Democratic Republic of the Congo.

+The Lukuga River, that drains Lake Tanganyika to the Lualaba River, runs through the city.
+Kalemie is the capital of Tanganyika Province.

 History

 From 1886 to 1891, the Society of Missionaries of Africa had founded catholic missions at the north and south ends of Lake Tanganyika.
 Léopold Louis Joubert, a French soldier and armed auxiliary, was dispatched by Archbishop Charles Lavigerie's Society of Missionaries of Africa to protect the missionaries.
 The missionaries abandoned three of the new stations due to attacks by Tippu Tip and Rumaliza.
 By 1891 the Arab slave traders had control of the entire western shore of the lake, apart from the region defended by Joubert around Mpala and St Louis de Mrumbi.
 The anti-slavery expedition under Captain Alphonse Jacques—financed by the Belgian Anti-Slavery Society—came to the relief of Joubert on 30 October 1891.
 When the Jacques expedition arrived Joubert's garrison was down to about two hundred men, poorly armed with "a most miscellaneous assortment of chassepots, Remingtons and muzzle-loaders, without suitable cartridges."
 He also had hardly any medicine left.
 Captain Jacques asked Joubert to remain on the defensive while his expedition moved north.